-- -R /new/install/path - -aYX -d managesoft.version.number.bff managesoft.rte where
+- -R /new/install/path - -aYX -d managesoft.version.number.bff managesoft.rte where version. number is the multi-part version numbering for the current installation package.

-/new/install/path (the User Specified Installation Location) is the base for your installation path (the path is automatically extended with /opt/ managesoft appended to the base you provide).
+/new/install/path (the User Specified Installation Location) is the base for your installation path (the path is automatically extended with /opt/managesoft appended to the base you provide).